isaacsas/isaacsas.github.io/_news/announcement_3.md

 related_posts: false
 ---

-New paper, **The molecular reach of antibodies crucially underpins their viral neutralisation capacity**, in Nature Communications, {% cite huhn2025molecular %}.
+New paper, **The molecular reach of antibodies crucially underpins their viral neutralisation capacity**, in Nature Communications.